JetBrains/teamcity-documentation/topics/upgrading-teamcity-server-and-agents.md

 ### Licensing

 Before upgrading, make sure the maintenance period of your licenses is not yet elapsed (use the __Administration | Licenses__ page to see your license keys).
 The licenses are valid only for the versions of TeamCity with the effective release date within the maintenance period.
 Check the effective release date on the [release list](previous-releases-downloads.md).
-Typically all the minor updates (indicated by changes in the `M` part of the `YYYY.N.M` TeamCity version) use the same effective release date (that of the major release).
+Typically all the minor updates (indicated by changes in the `B` part of the `YYYY.MM.B` TeamCity version) use the same effective release date (that of the major release).
 If not all the licenses cover the target version release date, consider [renewing the licenses](https://www.jetbrains.com/teamcity/buy/#license-type=renewal) before the upgrade (you can replace the old license keys with the renewed ones even before the upgrade).

 If you are only evaluating a newer version, you can get an evaluation license on the [download page](http://www.jetbrains.com/teamcity/download/).
 Note that each TeamCity version can be evaluated only once.
 To extend the evaluation period, [contact](http://www.jetbrains.com/company/contacts/#contactSales) the JetBrains sales department.